-Students are expected to attend class every day, excepting illness, religious observance, or family emergency.
 A student who is chronically absent (absent more than 10 days per semester) will be contacted via email or phone by administration.
-Reasons/documentation of phone call, email for absence will be documented in the student's attendance record.
+Reasons and documentation of this phone call or email for chronic absence will be documented in the student's attendance record.
 The same procedures will be followed for chronic tardiness.
 Chronic tardiness is defined as more than eight tardies per quarter.
-Absences and tardiness deemed excessive may result in consequences at the discretion of the Head of School.
+Absences and tardiness deemed excessive may result in consequences, up to and including disenrollment, at the discretion of the Head of School.